Best Guitar Audio Interfaces 2024: Great Guitar Recording Options For A Range Of Budgets

 The Scarlett Solo is the definition of no-frills minimalism, with single XLR and ¼” TRS inputs allowing for simultaneous guitar and vocal recording – perfect for any singer-songwriter – while a direct monitor switch allows you to monitor your recordings with next to no latency.

-Now in its 3rd generation, the Scarlett Solo features 24-bit/192kHz converters and an ultra-low-noise preamp, promising faithful guitar recordings at all times.
+Now in its 4th generation, the Scarlett Solo features 24-bit/192kHz converters and an ultra-low-noise preamp, promising faithful guitar recordings at all times.
+Apart from the refreshed control panel, perhaps the biggest upgrade in the 4th generation is the improved A‑D and D‑A converters, which help your tone sound cleaner than ever before.

-Additionally, the Scarlett Solo comes with a bundle of software, including Ableton Live Lite, a three-month Pro Tools Artist subscription, the Focusrite Red Plugin Suite, and more.
+Additionally, the Scarlett Solo comes with a bundle of software, including Ableton Live Lite, three months of Pro Tools Artist and the Hitmaker Expansion pack, which features a Marshall Silver Jubilee 2555 plug-in.
 With its compact design and high-quality features, the Focusrite Scarlett Solo is an excellent choice for guitarists who want to take their recording skills to the next level on a budget.

 Best guitar audio interfaces: IK Multimedia Axe I/O